 Plenty of people are using self-isolation as a time to plant a new veggie patch and even apartment-dwellers can grow plants in pots or a small herb garden on a windowsill.
 Plus, children can be more likely to try their vegetables if they’ve helped nurture them from seedlings to the table.

 Perhaps your work has been disrupted, suspended or you’ve been made redundant.
 First up – this is a huge change and it can be difficult.
 Go easy on yourself and seek out extra supports if you need them.

-With a newly-opened schedule out in front of you, it can be tempting to relax your bed time, going to sleep later and waking later.
+With a newly-opened schedule out in front of you, it can be tempting to relax your bedtime, going to sleep later and waking later.
 But it’s better for your mental health if you can maintain a regular sleep and wake time, science has proven.

 A study in The Lancet in 2018 found that disrupted sleep and the circadian rhythm is “a core feature of mood disorders and might be associated with increased susceptibility” to mood disorders.
-This isn’t meant to worry you, or suggest that changing your sleep pattern will lead to mental health conditions, rather that sleep is something to prioritise for good physical and mental health.
+This isn’t meant to worry you, or suggest that changing your sleep pattern will lead to mental health conditions, rather than sleep is something to prioritise for good physical and mental health.
 Don’t underestimate the power of a good night’s sleep.

 If you’re looking for ways to get a better night’s sleep, check out these 10 tips from the Sleep Health Foundation.

 This is temporary.
 It’s weird for most people.
 It’s absolutely challenging and hard and unfair.
 For some of us, life will never be the same again.
 In the worst cases, people we know and love have died or been incredibly ill.
-We’ve lost jobs, business and homes.
+We’ve lost jobs, businesses and homes.